mistakia/league/docs/constitution.md

 **“LEAGUE CHAMPIONSHIP”** shall mean the championship round between the four finalists in the fantasy league.

-**“Regular Season”** shall mean the period of time between 10:00 AM on the day upon which the first game of NFL football is played in a given year and the resolution of the LEAGUE CHAMPIONSHIP.
+**“Regular Season”** shall mean the period of time between 12:00 AM EST on the first Tuesday of Week 1 of the NFL Regular Season and the resolution of the LEAGUE CHAMPIONSHIP.

-**“Offseason”** shall mean the period of time between the resolution of the LEAGUE CHAMPIONSHIP and 10:00 AM on the day upon which the first game of NFL football is played in a given year.
+**“Offseason”** shall mean the period of time between the resolution of the LEAGUE CHAMPIONSHIP and 12:00 AM EST on the first Tuesday of Week 1 of the NFL Regular Season.

 **“Opening Day”** shall mean the first day upon which a regular season NFL football game is played within a given season.